 Ancient cultures have used dance rituals for many purposes, including health.
-Traditionally, members of a village would dance to experience communion with each other, spirits, their ancestors, the earth and the cosmos.
+Traditionally, members of a village would dance to experience communion with each other, their ancestors, spirits, the earth and the cosmos.

 During a dance ceremony, participants have experienced visions, healings and even ecstasy.
 Dance therapy is a form of movement therapy that is often used to help both health professionals and individuals dealing with illness.